tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 IANA is requested to add the following entry in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" defined by "HTTP Semantics" {{HTTP}}:

-- Field Name: Proxy-Config-Version
+- Field Name: Proxy-Config-Id
 - Status: permanent
-- Reference: This document, {{config-versioning}}
+- Reference: This document, {{config-ids}}